princemaple/scraper/README.md

 ## Installation

-[Available on Hex](https://hex.pm/docs/publish), the package can be installed by adding `scraper` to your list of dependencies in `mix.exs`:
+The package can be installed
+by adding `scraper` to your list of dependencies in `mix.exs`:

 ```elixir